sutormin94/Gyrase_Topo-Seq/README.md

 # Additional scripts

-Further scripts are not included into the main straightforward pipeline and requires additional data:
+Further scripts are not included into the main straightforward pipeline and require additional data:
 1. Genome annotation
 2. Transcription data
 3. GC% track for genome of interest